passionlim/intensive/Script_Technology.md

 Ever since technology has been sharply developing, the way of the people’s communication has also changed.
 Definitely, smartphones are the lastest cutting edge devices in the history of communication technology.
 Let’s try to track the changes of cell phones.

-First, the first generation of mobile phone was very useful and convenient for people to communicate at that time.
-For example, In my colleage, I had been carrying around my cellphone everywhere.
-I could send short messages to my friends and also talk to my friends using cellphone regardless my location.
+First, the first generation of mobile phones was very useful and convenient for people to communicate at that time.
+For example, in my colleage, I had been carrying around my cellphone everywhere.
+I could send text messages to my friends and also talk to my friends using cellphone regardless my location.

 Since Apple and Samsung released their the state of the art smartphones in the late 2000s, communication between people has became diverse.
-Since smartphones become accessable to the Internet, we can use social media services and internet messenger services with multimedia such as photos, music, videos.
+Since smartphones become accessable to the Internet, we can use social media services and instant message services with multimedia such as photos, music, videos.

 To sum up, No one knows what devices will take over smartphones in the future.
-Perhaps, it would be possible to communicate trough chips in our bodies.
+Perhaps, it would be possible to communicate through electronic chips in our bodies.